Fauci to step down in December after decades of public service

 The straight-talking scientist and physician was the government's top infectious disease doctor for decades, and one of the few scientists that many Americans knew by name.

 Fauci, 81, served under seven U.S. presidents and helped lead the country through numerous health crises.
-He was instrumental in combatting the AIDS epidemic, starting as the youthful director of the National Institute of Allergy and Infectious Diseases in the early 1980s.
+He was instrumental in combatting the AIDS epidemic, starting as the youthful director of NIAID in the early 1980s.
 He also took center stage in a politically fraught response to the nation's COVID-19 pandemic, and he was both praised and assailed for his tell-it-like-it-is philosophy.

+President Biden hailed him as a "dedicated public servant" in a statement issued Monday.
+"Because of Dr. Fauci's many contributions to public health, lives here in the United States and around the world have been saved," the President said.

 Department of Health and Human Services secretary Xavier Becerra, who took leadership of the agency a year into the COVID pandemic, said he relied on Fauci's counsel and praised him for "his ability to break down complex science in simple terms to the American people to save lives."